 Household numbers are forecast to grow from 12,352 in 2022 to 18,902 in 2054.
-This equates to an average annual growth of 1.66% to 2054, with higher growth of approximately 1.95% expected in the first ten years and lower growth in the latter years.
+This equates to average annual growth of 1.66% to 2054, with higher growth of approximately 1.95% expected in the first ten years and lower growth in the latter years.

 Masterton has capacity for growth within its key infrastructure and services.
-Our 2021 asset management plans indicated we could accommodate housing growth up to 1.8% per annum over the ten years from 2021-31 without significant impacts.
-We will test and reassess this as we develop the Growth Strategy/Spatial Plan scheduled for Year 1 of the 2024-34 LTP, noting also, that there are high levels of uncertainty regarding forecasts in the current environment.
+Our 2021 Asset Management Plans indicated we could accommodate housing growth up to 1.8% per annum over the ten years from 2021-31 without significant impacts.
+We will test and reassess this as we develop the spatial plan scheduled for Year 1 of the 2024-34 LTP, noting also, that there are high levels of uncertainty regarding forecasts in the current environment.

-Our services
+Our Services